Houston Collisson: Life

 Collisson was involved, too, in establishing the Feis Ceoil with Annie Patterson, and he won competitions at the Feis Ceoil a number of times in several composers categories.
+He was also involved with the Palestrins choir.

 Music

 As a composer, Collisson is remembered for his collaboration with the poet, writer, painter and composer Percy French (1854–1920), for whose poems he contributed numerous songs, the best-known one being The Mountains o' Mourne.
 They often appeared together on stage, including regular performances in London and touring North America in 1910.
 Collisson also wrote operas to which French contributed the libretto, including The Knight of the Road (1891) and Strongbow (1892).